GetDutchie/brick/packages/brick_offline_first/README.md

 ![OfflineQueue logic flow](https://user-images.githubusercontent.com/865897/72175823-f44a3580-3391-11ea-8961-bbeccd74fe7b.jpg)

-:warning: The queue ignores requests that are not `DELETE`, `PATCH`, `POST`, and `PUT` for REST and `query` and `subscription` for GraphQL.
+:warning: The queue ignores requests that are not `DELETE`, `PATCH`, `POST`, and `PUT` for REST.
+In GraphQL, `query` and `subscription` operations are ignored.
 Fetching requests are not worth tracking as the caller may have been disposed by the time the app regains connectivity.

 # Offline First With GraphQL Repository